 Becoming a Permanent Resident is good if you want to become a U.S. citizen someday.
-One of the things you need to do to become a U.S. citizen is to be a Permanent Resident for five years or more; and three years or more for persons that got their green card through marriage.
+One of the things you need to do to become a U.S. citizen is to be a Permanent Resident for five years or more, or three years or more for people who got their green card through marriage.

 Why is it called a “green card”?